 The university provides training to students and employees to ensure they understand this policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.
-Some of these trainings include:

-• EverFi Preventing Sexual Assault Online Training: This is an online training offered to all new students at George Mason University about consent, sexual and interpersonal misconduct, resources such as the Student Support and Advocacy Center, GMU Police, and Diversity, Equity and Inclusion.

-- AnyOne Can Step UP!: The Step UP! program is designed to help students learn strategies and techniques to intervene both directly and indirectly in emergency and non-emergency situations.
+- EverFi Preventing Sexual Assault Online Training: This is an online training offered to all new students at George Mason University about consent, sexual and interpersonal violence, resources such as the Student Support and Advocacy Center, GMU Police, and Compliance Diversity and Ethics. - AnyOne Can Step UP!: The Step UP! program is designed to help students learn strategies and techniques to intervene both directly and indirectly in emergency and non-emergency situations.
 The program contains support materials to address a wide range of issues, including academic integrity, alcohol abuse, anger, depression, discrimination, disordered eating, gambling, hazing, relationship abuse, and sexual assault. - Student Support and Advocacy Center Workshops: SSAC offers a variety of free workshops for the Mason community.
 Workshops include Healthy Boundaries and gmU, Healthy Relationship Celebration, Supporting Survivors and Responding to Disclosures Faculty and Staff training, Supporting Survivors and Responding to Disclosures student training, and Alcohol and You.
 Students, staff, faculty, and community members can request workshops for 30-90 minutes for their class, the student organization, department, or other group.
-Community members may also complete the workshops when open to the entire community. - Diversity, Equity and Inclusion (DEI): DEI offers a variety of learning opportunities to help employees develop professional skills and meet personal goals.
+Community members may also complete the workshops when open to the entire community. - Compliance, Diversity and Ethics (CDE): offers a variety of learning opportunities to help employees develop professional skills and meet personal goals.
 Managers, supervisors, faculty, deans and department heads are responsible for informing employees who are under their direction or supervision of Mason's policies prohibiting discrimination, harassment and retaliation.
 Allemployees are required to complete a training session on Sexual Harassment Prevention and Equal Opportunity annually.
 The Title IX staff also provides in-person education to student groups on GMU's sexual and interpersonal misconduct policy, affirmative consent, on- and off-campus support resources, and reporting options.

-In addition, DEI offers training on Ethics, Diversity and Cultural Awareness, Affirmative Action, ADA and custom training.
-DEI offers a regular schedule of training sessions.
+In addition, CDE offers training on Ethics, Diversity and Cultural Awareness, Affirmative Action, ADA and custom training.
+CDE offers a regular schedule of training sessions.
 If you don't see training on the topic you need, request a Custom Training session, and we'll set one up.

-Please visit the Diversity, Equity, and Inclusion (DEI) website to learn more about training for students or employees.
+Please visit the Compliance, Diversity and Ethics (CDE) website to learn more about training for students or employees.